micro-os-plus/web-jekyll/pages/user-manual/basic-concepts.md

 ### The idle thread

-As seen before, at thread level the goal is to process the available data as soon as possible and suspend itself to wait for more data.
+As seen before, at thread level, the goal is to process the available data as soon as possible and suspend itself to wait for more data.
 In other words, the thread ideal way of life should be... to do nothing!

 But what happens if all threads accomplish this goal and there is nothing else to do?